jackyes/GoTube/README.md

     Video conversion with customizable resolution and quality settings Removal of metadata to enhance the privacy of uploaded videos.
     Easy sharing on other website
-    Can limit video upload to admins or admins/users Can limit video view to users
+    Limit video upload to admins or admins/users
+    Limit video view to users